veridu/veridu-java/README.md

 #### Settings

-Inside src/main/resources there is going to be a config.json.dist file.
-You need to rename it to config.json and set the configuration values with your own credentials.
+Inside `src/main/resources` there is going to be a `config.json.dist` file.
+You need to rename it to config.json.

-Now run  ````mvn install```` in the root of veridu-java project that you just downloaded.
+Now run  `mvn install` in the root of `veridu-java` project that you just downloaded.

-After, there are two ways to setup the veridu-java SDK:
+After, there are two ways to setup the `veridu-java` SDK:

 ##### Using maven

-If you are using ```maven```, add the veridu-java SDK dependency inside the `pom.xml` file of your own project:
+If you are using `maven`, add the veridu-java SDK dependency inside the `pom.xml` file of your own project:

 ````xml
 <dependencies>